JONESBORO, Ark. (KAIT) - A longtime prosecutor from south Arkansas has been named the prosecutor in the murder trial of Rebecca O’Donnell.

-The state’s highest court assigned Second Judicial Circuit Judge John Fogleman to preside over the case, according to records received through a Freedom of Information Act (FOIA) request by Region 8 News.
+The state’s highest court in November assigned Second Judicial Circuit Judge John Fogleman to preside over the case, according to records received through a Freedom of Information Act (FOIA) request by Region 8 News.

 He replaces Judge David Goodson, who was assigned as the special judge overseeing the case.